Phospholipase A1

 Description

 Phospholipase A1 (CAS 9043-29-2) is an enzyme that cleaves the sn-1 ester bond of phospholipids, releasing fatty acids and lysophospholipids from membrane and dietary lipid substrates.
+Across food processing, pharmaceutical manufacturing, and biotech research, it functions as a precision biocatalyst for modifying lipid composition and generating specific lipid-derived intermediates.

 In edible oil and fat processing, degumming treatments convert non-hydratable phospholipids into hydratable forms, improving oil yield and reducing refining losses during the production cycle.
+Bakers and dough conditioner formulators use it to generate lysophospholipids in situ, which improve crumb structure, loaf volume, and dough stability without adding emulsifiers directly.

+In pharmaceutical and nutraceutical manufacturing, it is used to produce enriched lysophosphatidylcholine fractions from lecithin feedstocks, supporting the formulation of targeted lipid-based drug delivery systems.
 Biotech and analytical laboratories also apply it as a research tool for lipidomics studies and membrane lipid profiling to better understand complex cellular lipid interactions and structures.

 The enzyme is supplied as a liquid preparation or lyophilized powder, with activity expressed in units per milliliter or per gram.
 Food-grade material is produced under GMP conditions.
+Technical-grade specifications are also available for industrial applications.
+These offerings meet the necessary regulatory requirements for enzyme use in various global food processing sectors.

 Contact us for supply of Phospholipase A1